Overwhelmed with preparing for twins? Make sure you cover these 7 areas, and you can be set on the right path (includes a checklist, too!).

 “Thank you for your informative newsletter.
 You bring up great points and we usually read them together.
 Thank you for all you do for new mommas that are overwhelmed.
 I wouldn’t have known where to start.” -Aly and Cait Higgins

 3. Learn as much as you can about twins

 Part of the anxieties about preparing for twins is the unfamiliarity of it all.
 I had no clue about twins before having them—all I knew was that my belly would be bigger than usual and that twins tend to be born smaller.
 That was it.

-The more you know about a twin pregnancy and life with twins, the better you’ll feel about it.
-You’ll see that you’re not alone, and that others who thought they could never do this overcame their limiting beliefs as well.
+The more you know about a twin pregnancy and life with twins, the better you can feel about it.
+You can see that you’re not alone and that others who thought they could never do this overcame their limiting beliefs as well.